• Skip to primary navigation

 • Seasoning - Keep it simple with sea salt and black pepper, or add a little paprika and cayenne for smokiness.

-How to make Air Fryer Jacket Potato - Step by step
+How to Make a Jacket Potato in an Air Fryer - Step by Step

 Two potatoes on a wooden board.